gboeing/ppd534/syllabus/readme.md

 Each week, students will be expected to:

-- Complete and be prepared to discuss all assigned readings
+- Complete and be prepared to discuss assigned readings and videos
-- Complete and submit any assigned reading responses
+- Complete and submit any learning assessments due
-- Attend the lecture
+- Attend the class session
-- Complete and submit any assigned group projects

 The course has a prerequisite of basic working knowledge of the Python language.
 This course requires patience and practice: learning to code will take lots of trial-and-error, self-direction, repetition, and experimentation on your part.
 You will get out of it what you are willing to put into it.
 Please note that this syllabus is a living document and may be updated by the instructor during the semester as needed.